 This simple example illustrates the primary usefulness of futures contracts, which is hedging against future fluctuations in the spot price.
 A hedge can be thought of as an insurance policy that partially protects against large swings in the crude oil price.

 NYMEX (now called the "CME Group") provides a platform for buying and selling crude oil contracts from one month in advance up to eight and a half years forward.
 The time series of futures prices on a given date is called the "forward curve," and represents the best expectations of the market (on a specific date) as to where the market will go.
 Figure 1.5 shows an example of the "forward curve" for crude oil traded on the NYMEX platform.
+(Note that the data in this figure is dated, and is just for illustration - you'll get your hands dirty with more recent data soon enough.)
 The value of these expectations, naturally, depends on the number of market participants or "liquidity."
-For example, on a typical day there are many thousands of crude oil futures contracts traded for delivery or settlement one month in advance.
+For example, on a typical day, there are many thousands of crude oil futures contracts traded for delivery or settlement one month in advance.
 On the other hand, there may be only a few (if any) futures contracts traded for delivery or settlement eight years in advance.